jingjipan/revuhub/ARCHITECTURE.md

 	ReviewManagement implements ReviewManager
 	RatingManagement implements MovieRatings

-The `AccountManagement` class makes use of `UserSearch` and `UserPersistence` to allow creation, removal, and modification of stored user objects.
+The `AccountManagement` class makes use of `UserSearchValidator` and `UserPersistence` to allow creation, removal, and modification of stored user objects.

 * User creation is validated with constraints and the requirement of two entries of a password which must match.
 * Users can be removed or modified if their password is correctly supplied to `AccountManagement`.

 The `ReviewManagement` class makes use of all the search classes (accessed through `Application.Services`) and `ReviewPersistence` to allow creation, removal, and modification of stored review objects.

-The `RatingManagement` class makes use of `MovieSearch` and `MoviePersistence` to allow addition of ratings and retrieval of count and rating data.
+The `RatingManagement` class makes use of `MovieSearchValidator` and `MoviePersistence` to allow addition of ratings and retrieval of count and rating data.

 * Ratings can be added to a movie but not removed
 * *Note that ratings are stored in a movie and are unrelated to reviews*